Forgive And Grow From Hurt Relationships?

 How To Forgive When It Hurts?

-Forgive And Grow, But Remember That Trust Needs To Be Regained!
+Forgive And Grow ~ But Remember That Trust Needs To Be Regained!

 • Forgiveness does not mean you are condoning bad behavior.
 God commands us to forgive.
 It’s not optional.
 He is our example, and if He can ask His Heavenly Father to forgive those who nailed Him to the cross, we can learn to forgive with His help.
 There is absolutely nothing impossible to overlook with God’s help.
 We must work through the pain and grief of really traumatic events.
 Forgiving does not sweep something aside and pretend it didn’t happen.
 That will only come back to haunt you later.

-Learning How To Forgive!
+Learn How To Forgive!

 We do or say things to offend one another from time to time.